Skip to Content

 An animal screaming at night might sound like a real horror movie is being filmed outside your house.
-It may be a fox, and I wanted to explain some of the reasons for the noise in this article.
+If you are woken up by screaming then it may be a fox.

-Foxes can typically be heard screaming at night.
-A female fox will scream to attract a mate and while mating.
-Foxes also scream to communicate with other foxes and can also be used to warn away predators.
+Foxes can be heard screaming during the night.
+A male fox will scream to attract a mate and females will bark back.
+Foxes scream to communicate with other foxes and are also used to warn away predators.

 If you want to know more about these noises they make, please read on for more details.